VMware

 3. A valid new IP address that does not conflict with any other devices on your network.

-Step 1 – Verify the Current vCenter Server IP Address
+Step 1 – Look at your current vCenter Server IP Address

 First, log in to the vCenter Appliance Management Interface (VAMI) using your root account credentials.
 Navigate to the “Networking” tab and note down the current IP address settings.
 This information will be useful as you proceed with the IP address change.